MBJohansen/Social-Graphs-Project/docs/network.md

 ![](images/DegreeDistribution.jpg)

 It is seen that the degree distribution follows a power-law distribution.
 It is seen that many movies have a very low degree.
-This makes sense since there are likely
+This makes sense since there are likely many small independent movies.
+Furthermore there are many movies with an extremely high degree.
+Many of the

 [Next page: Conclusion](conclusion.md)